IDC

 1. On the Compute Network:

-1. Open TCP 22 (SSH) port from Veeam Backup server and Veeam proxy server to the Amazon VPC where the EC2 Server was installed.
-You can as well define the exact IP addresses of the repository server as Destination.
+1. Open the TCP port 22 (SSH) from the Veeam Backup Server and VMware Backup Proxy to the Amazon VPC, where the EC2 Server was installed.
+You can also define the exact IP addresses of the repository server as Destination.

-2. Open TCP 2500-5000 ports for Veeam Data Transport in both directions for same servers.
-It is recommended to use the VMware Cloud on AWS/DellEMC integrated high throughput/low latency ENI network connection to avoid any traffic costs.
+2. Open TCP 2500-5000 ports for Veeam Data Transport in both directions for the same servers.
+Using the VMware Cloud on AWS integrated high throughput/low latency ENI network connection is recommended to avoid traffic costs.

 Ports